ZehraArshad/Deep-Learning/concepts/Neural_Net.md

 - No of classes = no of neurons
-- weights are decided by prev layer
+- weights are decided by neurons in the prev layer

 ![alt text](image-4.png)

 <br/>

+In the above pic y1 = cat, y2= dog if there was a third class it would be called y3

+- z= w0 + (Xt*W)
+- w0 = bias, Xt = features, W = weights

-### WRT Z2 hidden layer
+### WRT 'Z2' neuron from hidden layer

 ![alt text](image-5.png)